-There were no customers that individually exceeded 10% of the Company's revenue for the years ended December 31, 2022, 2021, and 2020 or that represented 10% or more of the Company's consolidated accounts receivable balance as of December 31, 2022 and 2021.
+There were no customers that individually exceeded 10% of the Company's revenue for the years ended December 31, 2023, 2022, and 2021 or that represented 10% or more of the Company's consolidated accounts receivable balance as of December 31, 2023 and 2022.

-The Company primarily relies upon Amazon Web Services (AWS) to provide its cloud computing infrastructure, serve customers and operate certain aspects of its services.
-Any disruption of AWS's services would impact the Company's operations and its business could be adversely impacted.
+The Company primarily relies upon its third-party cloud infrastructure partner, Amazon Web Services (AWS), to serve customers and operate certain aspects of its services.
+Any disruption of this cloud infrastructure partner would impact the Company's operations and its business could be adversely impacted.